Long-term care insurance is one of the most difficult types of insurance for people to commit to.

 The cost of nursing home care can run between $90,000 to $130,000 or more a year depending on where you live.
 Assisted living facilities run from $2,000 to over $5,000 a month.
 That can quickly erode your retirement savings or your home equity.

-Long-term care insurance can cover much of these costs so that neither you nor your family have to shoulder the entire cost.
+Long-term care insurance can cover much of these costs so that neither you nor your family has to shoulder the entire cost.

 Learn More: How Much Does Long-Term Care Insurance Cost?